-There are few true trees at Phillipskop but in the Waterfall Valley, one tree is common, the Rock Candlewood, Maytenus oleoides.
+There are few true trees at Phillipskop but in the valley on our eastern boundary, one tree is common, the Rock Candlewood, Maytenus oleoides.
 Most trees are unable to survive the regular fires that sweep through fynbos every 10 to 20 years.
 Forest patches in the Cape are confined to very wet areas or steep-sided rocky slopes and valleys.
 Rock Candlewood is unusual in that mature trees can survive a fire in their vicinity.
 The bark of Maytenus oleoides is adapted to withstand fire.
 It is spongy and thick, rather like the cork oaks of the Mediterranean.
 When a fire comes through, it may scorch the top growth but the underlying cambium (the living part of tree underneath the bark) survives and is able to generate new growth once the fire has passed.

 As the outer twigs and young growth are intermittently burnt off, Rock Candlewoods produces rather stunted twisted branches.
 The tree forms a distinctive shape of thick branches underneath a rounded canopy.
 The profile of the branches is enchanting.
 One can imagine a tree like this growing on the edges of Mirkwood or Fangorn.
 Our Picnic Tree is a particularly fine example of Maytenus oleoides and you will see other ones up the valley.